Pontiac51/miniAVX/README.md

 # miniAVX 1.90.087

-MSFS Mini Avionics Panel with Arduino
+Mini Avionics Panel with Arduino for Microsoft Flight Simulator 2020 (MSFS)

 Arduino code to be used with BitsAndDroids Connector and Library.